Jelly Roll Rug

 Roma Quilts has hit the quilting world by storm with her three jelly roll rug options.
 You have a choice of three shapes, the oval seems to be the most loved on Pinterest, the circle and the rectangle.

 I started with the oval jelly roll rug.
 I cut up my own batting and used two jelly rolls from Joann’s.
 Honestly, this is the only time I would recommend Jelly Rolls from Joann’s as the fabric was flimsy.
-I have had this rug on my bedroom floor for at least four months and
+I have had this rug on my bedroom floor for at least four months and hit’s held up very nicley so I can’t throw to much shade on the fabric.

 A few things that I learned:

-- You need a lot of thread, I would recommend starting with a new spool of thread, and making at least 10 bobbins.
+• You need a lot of thread, I would recommend starting with a new spool of thread, and making at least 10 bobbins.

-lay out , the end that you start with is in the middle of the rug and it goes out from there.
-Layout your fabrics before you sew them together to make sure you get the layout you are after. - You might need an extra set of hands at the end.
-This rug get’s big, and having someone else help you feed it into the machine is a HUGE help.
+• When planning the lay out, the end that you start with is in the middle of the rug and it goes out from there.
+Layout your fabrics before you sew them together to make sure you get the layout you are after.

-point that I would iron the rug downeverytime I changed my bobbin.
+• Iron often, I got to the point that I would iron the rug down everytime I changed my bobbin.

 This one came out a bit rounder than the last one because I made the first round much shorter than the oval one.
+Honestly I did not plan it, somehow this happened but I really like the results.

 If you are not a confident sewer, I would start with the rectangle jelly roll rug option.
 This came together so fast and easy, it’s really just straight line sewing.
 Perfect for all skill levels.